jevgenik/manuals/source/files/software/ai/data_and_data_science.rst

 For creating embeddings, we can use pre-trained models like Word2Vec, GloVe, FastText, BERT, etc.
 These models take in text data and output embeddings for each word in the text.
+For images we can use pre-trained models like ResNet, VGG, etc. These models take in images and output embeddings for each image.

 Vector Database
 ===============